iuriinedostup/js-popup/README.md

 js-popup
 ========

-js class for create and use popup windows and demo
+This is demonstration of creating popup windows using Popup class for managing popup.